ssmiller25/r15cookieblog/content/about.md

 ## Volunteer/Organizations

+### Civo - Ambassador (Oct 2020 - Present)

+- Assist the Civo and Kubernetes community in technical issue and questions
+- Develop applications for the [Civo Marketplace](https://github.com/civo/kubernetes-marketplace)

+### Cornerstone Church (May 2014 - May 2016)

+- Developed the back-end code to load data from SaaS data solution, through REST API, using C#.
+Also developed REST endpoints to query data that was used in custom front-end code.
+- Assisted in maintenance of content on website.

 ### Michigan Amateur Hockey Association District 6 (Aug 2011 - May 2021)

 - Webmaster for the primary MAHA website: https://www.mahadistrict6.org
 - Implements Google Workspace (Gsuite) for Non-Profits, allowing personalized mail and other Google Apps to be used within the organization.
 - Deployed an online payment system for the District Tournaments

-### Cornerstone Church (May 2014 - May 2016)

-- Developed the back-end code to load data from SaaS data solution, through REST API, using C#.
-Also developed REST endpoints to query data that was used in custom front-end code.
-- Assisted in maintenance of content on website.

 ### Adray Hockey Association (July 2001 - July 2018)